Amsterdam Airport Schiphol: Departure Hall 2

 Departure Hall 2 consists of Piers D and E.

 Pier D is the largest pier and has two levels.
 The lower floor houses non-Schengen flights and the upper floor is used for Schengen flights.
 By using stairs, the same jetways are used to access the aircraft.
 Schengen gates are numbered beginning with D-59; non-Schengen gates are numbered from D-1 to D-57.

-Pier E is a dedicated non-Schengen area and has 14 gates.
+Pier E is a dedicated non-Schengen area and has fourteen gates.
 It is typically home to SkyTeam hub airlines Delta Air Lines and KLM, along with other members, such as China Airlines and China Southern Airlines.
 Other Middle Eastern and Asian airlines such as Air Astana, EVA Air, Etihad Airways and Iran Air also typically operate out of Pier E.

 Departure Hall 3

-Departure Hall 3 consists of three piers: F, G, and H/M. Pier F has 8 gates and is typically dominated by SkyTeam members such as primary airline KLM, Kenya Airways, China Airlines and China Southern Airlines, and other members.
-Pier G has 13 gates.
+Departure Hall 3 consists of three piers: F, G, and H/M. Pier F has eight gates and is typically dominated by SkyTeam members such as primary airline KLM, Kenya Airways, China Airlines, China Southern Airlines, and other members.
+Pier G has thirteen gates.
 Piers F and G are non-Schengen areas.

-Piers H and M are physically one concourse consisting of 7 shared gates and are home to low-cost airlines.
+Piers H and M are physically one concourse consisting of seven shared gates and are home to low-cost airlines.
 Operating completely separately, H handles non-Schengen flights while M is dedicated to flights within the Schengen area.

 A380

-Gates G9, E18 and E24 (E24 refurbished in 2019) are equipped to handle daily Airbus A380 service by Emirates and China Southern Airlines.
+Gates G9, E18 and E24 (E24 refurbished in 2019) are equipped to handle daily Airbus A380 service by Emirates.
+China Southern Airlines also operated the type before withdrawing it from service at the end of 2022, leaving Emirates as the only A380 operator at Schiphol as of 2023.

 General aviation terminal

 A new general aviation terminal was opened in 2011 on the east side of the airport, operated as the KLM Jet Center.
 The new terminal building has a floorspace of 6000 m2; 1000 m2 for the actual terminal and lounges, 4000 m2 for office space and 1000 m2 for parking.

+The centre and its activities were sold to the Swiss company Jet Aviation in October 2018 and was rebranded as Jet Aviation Amsterdam.